BHoM/BHoM/CONTRIBUTING.md

 - Just get involved in the community

   Even if you do not have code to contribute you can still get involved.
-Join the discussion on existing issues and pull requests.
-Also do feel free to ask a question or join a chat on [BHoM Slack](https://join.slack.com/t/bhom/shared_invite/enQtNTE3NTM0NTkxMDc0LWYyZDMwZTA4MDg1ZDk2NmE3OGZlNzNhNzk2M2M2OTI0NmE2MGJkOTdjNTI3MGNiZTBmYTFiOGU5ZjZjZGIxMzg) :mega:
+Join the discussion on existing issues and pull requests, or open a new question issue to ask about any aspect of the BHoM code or toolkits.
+  Also do feel free to ask questions or join the conversation on [BHoM Slack](https://join.slack.com/t/bhom/shared_invite/enQtNTE3NTM0NTkxMDc0LWYyZDMwZTA4MDg1ZDk2NmE3OGZlNzNhNzk2M2M2OTI0NmE2MGJkOTdjNTI3MGNiZTBmYTFiOGU5ZjZjZGIxMzg) :mega:

 - Contribute documentation